Menu Logo

 The documents are below and the road safety audit which flags serious risks and the visuals can be seen here.

 The press release can be seen here.
-The article used at Cornwall Live can be read here.
+The article used at Cornwall Live can be readhere.
+Newham BID issued a press release here in early June 2025 and made a film highlighting concerns.

 THE ROAD NARROWING STORY